ActsAsParanoid/acts_as_paranoid/README.md

 please switch to the corresponding branch or require an older version of the `acts_as_paranoid` gem.

-### Known issues with Rails 5.2+
+### Known issues

 * Using `acts_as_paranoid` and ActiveStorage on the same model [leads to a SystemStackError](https://github.com/ActsAsParanoid/acts_as_paranoid/issues/103).
-* You cannot directly create a model in a deleted state.
+* You cannot directly create a model in a deleted state, or update a model after it's been deleted.

 ## Usage